-American College of Rheumatology in 2001 proposed a revised criterion for NPSLE in which they have described 19 different clinical entities.11 In a systemic review published in 2011, 5057 SLE patients were studied for different clinical features.
-They observed that neuro-psychiatric features were seen in 1439 (28.5%) SLE patients, with 2.2 to 94.7%.22 They observed the following NPSLE manifestations in descending order: headache (12.2%), mood disorders (7.4%), seizures (7.0%), cognitive dysfunction (6.6%), and cerebrovascular disease (5.0%).
-Other syndromes occurred in less than 5% of the cohorts.22
+American College of Rheumatology in 2001 proposed a revised criterion for NPSLE in which they have described 19 different clinical entities.
+In a systemic review published in 2011, 5057 SLE patients were studied for different clinical features.
+They observed that neuro-psychiatric features were seen in 1439 (28.5%) SLE patients, with 2.2 to 94.7%.
+They observed the following NPSLE manifestations in descending order: headache (12.2%), mood disorders (7.4%), seizures (7.0%), cognitive dysfunction (6.6%), and cerebrovascular disease (5.0%).
+Other syndromes occurred in less than 5% of the cohorts.
+In which they have described in the syndromes occurred in less than 5% of the cohorts.